Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Spend an afternoon on the shore at one of the most popular beaches in New Jersey.

-📍 Google Maps | Website | Entrance: Small fee – $6 – $9
+📍 Google Maps | Website | Entrance: $14 – $15 for the beach

 I’ve spent many summers here, especially as a child.
 Going to the beach was always an event I looked forward to.
 Before we left, we always stopped at the ice cream shop and grabbed an orange/vanilla swirl cone – which I highly recommend!

-👉 Pro Tip: During the summer, Point Pleasant Beach can get crowded.
+During the summer, Point Pleasant Beach can get crowded.
 If you want a good spot, either go very early or later on in the afternoon when many beachgoers are headed home.
 There is a small fee for a beach badge while lifeguards are on duty (9 am to 5 pm during the summer).
 After they’re off-duty, beach access is free – but no swimming is allowed.

 Asbury Park Beach

-Asbury Park Beach is fun-filled beach time, complete with a boardwalk that has carnival games, as well as great food.
+Asbury Park Beach is a fun-filled beach time, complete with a boardwalk that has carnival games, as well as great food.

-📍 Google Maps | Phone: (732) 502-8863 | Website | Hours: Open access, but lifeguards are on duty 9 am – 5 pm daily | Entrance: Small fee – $6 – $9
+📍 Google Maps | Phone: (732) 502-8863 | Website | Hours: 9 am – 5 pm Mon-Fri, 9 am – 6 pm Sat & Sun | Entrance: $7-$10

 Need a chair or umbrella?
 Not a problem!
 There are cash-only Beach Chair and Beach Umbrella rentals available for a nominal fee.
 So grab a chair, sit back, and enjoy the day.